SEN Information Report

 The progress of all children is tracked throughout the school through Assessment for Learning (assessed at the point of teaching) and Assessment of Learning (after a period of teaching).

 When we run special intervention programmes for groups of children we assess how successful they have been and use that information to decide on how best to run them in the future.

 Information about how the governing body evaluate the success of the education that is provided for pupils with SEN is contained in the governors’ annual SEN report.
 This will be uploaded at the end of each academic year.

 All children and young people are included in activities and trips following risk assessments where needed and in accordance with duties under the Equalities Act 2010.
 We talk to parents and young people when planning trips so that everyone is clear about what will happen.

 There is information about activities and events for disabled children and those with SEN in Oxfordshire in the Family Information Directory:

 Oxfordshire’s accessibility strategy can be read at:

-In the first instance it is always best to discuss any concerns you have about your child with their class teacher.
+In the first instance it is always best to discuss any concerns you have about your child with their class teacher, the teacher knows them best as learner and plans provision for them.
 If issues are not resolved then please contact the school SENCo, Miss Nixon.

 If you would like impartial advice from Oxfordshire’s Parent Partnership Service contact: